Become a driving instructor

 - you have paid the driving instructor endorsement fee.

-- your last fitness to drive medical assessment, and
+- your last medical assessment for fitness to drive and

 These will be used to calculate your driving instructor endorsement renewal date.

-If you can't give details, you will need to provide a current medical and criminal history check.
+If you can't provide these, you must get a current medical assessment for fitness to drive and criminal history check.

 Give feedback about this page.